-What do you think of when you hear the term “Business Intelligence”?
+What do you think of when you hear the term Business Intelligence?

 Data?
 Numbers?
 Artificial Intelligence?
-Brains?

 Well you’re on the right track.
 Kind of.
-The concept of Business Intelligence (abbreviated to BI) refers to the many tools and technologies that help you analyze business data.
+The concept of Business Intelligence (abbreviated to BI) refers to the many tools and technologies that help you analyse business data.
 This could be from anything like trends to statistics.

-What does Business Intelligence achieve?
+What does Business Intelligence Achieve?

 What’s great about BI is its versatility and convenience, as tools often pool all this data into one main dashboard for you to use.
 Neat, right?

-What about an example?
+What About an Example?